 Few things in The Bend are more picturesque than South Bend’s River Lights, which come to life after dark.
 These interactive lights wash over the St. Joseph River with many different colors.
 Sometimes they’re even themed for holidays and specific events.

-The River Lights are best viewed from Seitz Park, Colfax Bridge, Island Park and Pier Park.
+The River Lights are best viewed from Seitz Park (currently closed for construction), Colfax Bridge, Island Park and Pier Park.
 We recommend parking in downtown South Bend and taking a walk to find your favorite vantage point.

 A traditional Japanese strolling garden in Mishawaka, Shiojiri Niwa bursts to life in the spring.
 It’s tranquility is unmatched, but it’s the landscaping and blooms on different plants that will capture the attention of your camera lens.